Sukumar1118/JavaScript-Concepts/exploreTopics.md

 -> functions are first-class objects
 -> constructor functions, Dual Nature of Functions etc.
 -> static functions or vars in constructor.
+-> setTimeout params explore
+-> Little about 'use strict'
+-> this inside class and constructor functions